kalfasyan/desto/SECURITY.md

 **kalfasyan+security@gmail.com**

-Please include as much detail as possible to help us quickly understand and address the issue.
+Please include as much detail as possible to help me quickly understand and address the issue.
 I will respond as soon as possible and coordinate a fix and disclosure process as appropriate.

 - I appreciate responsible disclosure.
 - After a fix is released, I will credit reporters (if desired) in the release notes.

-For more information, see [GitHub's documentation on coordinated disclosure](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/creating-a-security-advisory).